 Every Irish public company must currently have at least two directors, but the articles of association of the company (i.e., its constitution) may provide for a greater minimum number (as may any applicable corporate governance code that applies to the company).
-Since the Companies Act, private companies limited by shares are permitted to have a sole director, but they must also have a separate company secretary.
+Since the enactment of the Companies Act, private companies limited by shares are permitted to have a sole director, but they must also have a separate company secretary.
 A body corporate is prohibited from becoming a director of an Irish company.
 As in other jurisdictions, a public company or a large private company will generally have a combination of executive and non-executive directors on its board, whereas a small private company will generally have all executive directors.

-Authority of the directors to represent the company
+Authority of directors to represent the company

-A director can only enter into a proposed contract on behalf of a company where it is within his or her permitted delegated authority to do so, unless that contract or commitment has been approved by the board.
+A director can only enter into a proposed contract on behalf of a company when it is within his or her permitted delegated authority to do so, unless that contract or commitment has been approved by the board.
 The authority of the director may be actual or ostensible.
 Actual authority is usually rooted in the service contract between a company and the director.
 It can also be implied, for example, by the ordinary course of the business of the office that the director holds, such as managing director or chief executive officer.
-However, even where no actual authority exists, the company may still be bound by the director's actions when he or she acts within his or her ostensible or apparent authority (i.e., where he or she is held out by the company as having the authority, for example, of a particular office holder such as managing director or chief executive officer).
-In grappling with the principles surrounding actual and ostensible authority, it is also necessary to bear in mind the internal management principles, which mean that, if a third party is dealing with a company, he or she is not obliged to enquire into the regularity of its internal proceedings.
-However, this rule is not absolute, and there are limits to its scope and operation.
+However, even when no actual authority exists, the company may still be bound by the director's actions when he or she acts within his or her ostensible or apparent authority (i.e., if he or she is held out by the company as having the authority, for example, of a particular office holder, such as managing director or chief executive officer).
+In grappling with the principles surrounding actual and ostensible authority, it is also necessary to bear in mind the internal management principles, which means that, if a third party is dealing with a company, he or she is not obliged to enquire into the regularity of its internal proceedings.
+However, this rule is not absolute and there are limits to its scope and operation.
 The board of directors and individuals authorised by the company are entitled to bind it.
 Persons authorised may be registered on a register maintained in the public Companies Registration Office as being entitled to bind the company, although this is not a mandatory requirement.

 Legal responsibilities of the board